-However there are much larger differences in men’s and women’s vocational interests, with men being more thing-oriented and women being more social or people-oriented.
-These differences in interests thus appear to be relatively large factors in explaining men’s predominance in fields like engineering and computer science, and women’s predominance in fields like education and nursing.
+- There are quite large differences between men and women in vocational interests, with men being more thing-oriented and women being more people-oriented.
+These differences in interests would thus be relatively large factors in explaining men’s predominance in fields like engineering and computer science, and women’s predominance in fields like education and nursing.

 Are there any preferences that can explain (partially) gender differences in leadership roles and average salary?
 Yes: mothers are much more likely than fathers to prefer to stay home with their children, which puts career development on hold.